manishborikar92/Pico/docs/Development_Plan.md

     * Print the parts.
     * Move all components from the breadboard into the final 3D printed enclosure, soldering them permanently.
     * **✅ Success:** You have a fully functional, self-contained AI companion robot.

----

-We have now generated all 5 documents you requested.
-You have a complete project plan, feature list, hardware blueprint, technology stack, and development roadmap.

-Would you like to get started with **Milestone 1**?
-We can begin with the test code for the **OLED screen (Task 1.2)**.